 Among the tastiest white fish are kovač (John Dory), list (sole), brancin (sea bass), komarča or orada (gilt-head sea bream) and škrpina (scorpion fish), although the range of fish caught in Adriatic waters is almost limitless.
 Oslić (hake) is slightly cheaper than the others, and is often served sliced and pan-fried in batter or breadcrumbs rather than grilled – when it will be priced per portion rather than by weight.
 Cheaper still is so-called plava riba (oily fish), a category that includes anchovies and mackerel.
 Another budget choice is girice, tiny fish similar to whitebait, which are deep fried and eaten whole.
 Brodet (also spelled brudet) is seafood stewed in red wine and spices.
 Two ubiquitous and inexpensive staples are lignje na žaru (grilled squid) and crni rižot (“black risotto”; made from pieces of squid with the ink included).

 The more expensive or specialist establishments will have delicacies such as crab, oysters, mussels and lobster.
-Scampi usually come as whole prawns which you have to crack open with your fingers, rather than the sanitized, breadcrumbed variety found in northwestern Europe.
+Scampi usually come as whole prawns which you have to crack open with your fingers.
 They’re often served with a buzara sauce, made from garlic and wine.